 How do I Know if I Have One?

-Undetected astigmatisms cause blurred vision and eye strain, especially after a long day in front of a computer.
+Undetected astigmatisms cause symptoms such as blurred vision and eye strain, especially after a long day in front of a computer.
 Sometimes, this may also cause headaches.
 You’ll need to visit an eye doctor for the diagnosis and treatment of astigmatism.

 How is Astigmatism Diagnosed?